-- 10 1977; Dorren, 2003; Gabet, 2003).
+Dorren, 2003; Gabet, 2003).
 Although physical mechanisms between individual particles (i.e., rockfall and dry ravel) and flows of grains (i.e., dry granular flow) are different in terms of the interactions among particles, the slope gradient of talus slopes, which are formed by fully unsaturated sediment transport processes, are usually similar or slightly smaller than φ regardless of the transport type (Kirkby and Statham, 1975; Carson, 1977; Mangeney et al., 2007).
-Field surveys and laboratory experiments showed that pyroclastic flow, which is a fluid composed of a mixture of air and particles, sometimes reaches - 15 terrain much smaller than φ (Yamashita and Miyamoto, 1993; Takahashi and Tsujimoto, 2000).
-Thus, the pyroclastic flow does not satisfy Eq.
-(4).
-Although the pyroclastic flow is an important sediment transport process in areas with many fine particles (i.e., volcanic areas), we did not consider that in this study because we focused on sediment transport processes in areas in which gravel, cobbles, and boulders dominated the debris flow material.
+Pyroclastic flow, which is

-The relationship between slope gradient and the volumetric sediment concentration (1 - n) in a saturated sediment mass is 20 given by substituting 1 into η_w in Eq.
+- 5 a fluid composed of a mixture of air and particles, is the exception in the above relationship between α and φ .
+Pyroclastic flow sometimes reaches terrain much smaller than φ (Yamashita and Miyamoto, 1993; Takahashi and Tsujimoto, 2000).
+The pyroclastic flow is an important sediment transport process in areas with many fine particles (i.e., volcanic areas).
+In this study, we did not consider pyroclastic flow because we focused on sediment transport processes in areas in which gravel, cobbles, and boulders dominated the debris flow material. - 10 The relationship between slope gradient and the volumetric sediment concentration (1 n) in a saturated sediment mass is given by substituting 1 into η_w in Eq.
 (3):